 Statistical advice was sought on the appropriate representative sample size of bulk maize grain in which a nil tolerance for quarantine weed seeds could be imposed.
 After mechanical reduction of the composite sample and submitted sample, practical operational constraints restrict the working sample to a maximum of 50 kg.
 Although this sample size is quite large seed technologists could use appropriate screening techniques to assist in isolating weed contaminants before performing identification of any seeds found.
-The statistical analysis indicated that even if no weed seeds were found in the 50 kg working sample, up to 70 weed seeds may be present in each tonne of maize grain (Roberts et al, 1995).
-Extrapolating from this, if the bulk grain consignment size were 50,000 tonnes, up to 3,500,000 weed seeds could be present.
+The statistical analysis indicated that up to 70 weed seeds could be present in each tonne of maize grain and have less than 5% probability of being detected in the 50 kg working sample (Roberts et al., 1995).
+Extrapolating from this, if the bulk grain consignment size were 50,000 tonnes, up to 3,500,000 weed seeds could be present and not be detected.

 It was concluded that an intensive sampling method for bulk grain shipments would be operationally difficult and costly to implement and would not provide sufficient assurance of the absence of quarantine weeds in a shipment.
-A technical report provided by a stakeholder also stated that phytosanitary certification based on representative seed samples would not be practical.
+A technical report provided in confidence by a stakeholder (Appendix - 1, table 2, ref 16b) also stated that phytosanitary certification based on representative seed samples would not be practical.

-6.2.5 Devitalisation treatments
+5.3.5 Devitalisation treatments